justeattakeaway/JustEat.StatsD/README.md

 #### Tagging support

 Tags or dimensions are not covered by the StatsD specification.
-Providers supporting tags have implemented their flavours.
-Some of the major providers are supported out-of-the-box:
+Providers supporting tags have implemented their own flavours.
+Some of the major providers are supported out-of-the-box from 5.0.0+ are:

 * [CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Agent-custom-metrics-statsd.html).
 * [DataDog](https://docs.datadoghq.com/developers/dogstatsd/datagram_shell/?tab=metrics)